Government advice for employment FAQs

 What should an employer do if an employee is self-isolating yet unable to work from home?

 As the employee is unable to work, sick pay will be available for their self-isolating period.
 This is in place as the Government promotes that all individuals who are vulnerable or experiencing symptoms must self-isolate.
-An employer can opt for furlough instead if appropriate either immediately or once the employee’s sick period has finished.
-However, the employer cannot furlough the employee at the same time as claiming the SSP rebate.

 If an employee is at home and unwilling to work, what financial support is available?

-This can be a difficult subject as financial support will not be available if an employee isn’t sick, isn’t self-isolating and isn’t on furlough.
 If the employee is failing to follow guidance and isn’t cooperating, the disciplinary process may be required.
 Through this scenario, it is recommended to discuss this situation with HR or to take legal advice on how you deal with a disciplinary process.

 Can we ask staff to take annual leave for a set period?